-significance.
+The pure "interest analysis" theorists have failed to perceive another fundamental function of the law.
+Its educational dimension is a matter of rather substantial significance.
 To demonstrate this function in a conflicts setting I propose to call on an excellent Cavers' hypothetical.
 It will be recalled that in the famous case of Bernkrant v.
-Fowler the California court was faced with an oral contract to make a will which was negotiated in Nevada in favor of a Nevada plaintiff.
+Fowler42 the California court was faced with an oral contract to make a will which was negotiated in Nevada in favor of a Nevada plaintiff.
 The consideration for the promise to make the will was that the plaintiff refinance his obligation and pay a substantial part of the indebtedness on a piece of Nevada land before the due date of the debt.
 In return the decedent promised forgiveness if there was any amount due and owing at the time of his death.
-The decedent died domiciled in California, a state, whose Statute of Frauds declares oral contracts to make a will invalid.
+The decedent died domiciled in California, a state. whose Statute of Frauds declares oral contracts to make a will invalid.
 The Nevada rule is to the contrary.
-Justice Traynor, in a landmark opinion, decided that it was not the purpose of the California Statute of Frauds to reach a contract so heavily centered in Nevada.
+Justice Traynor, in a landmark opinion, decided that it was not the purpose of the California Statute of Frauds to reach a contract so heavily centered in Navada.

-Professor Cavers' hypothetical twists the facts somewhat so that plaintiff is a Califorian, 40 the promise made and the property located there, and the decedent-vendor a California domiciliary at the time of the refinancing.
+Professor Cavers' hypothetical twists the facts somewhat so that plaintiff is a Californian,43 the promise made and the property located there, and the decedent-vendor a California domiciliary at the time of the refinancing.
 If the decedent had become a Nevadan shortly before his death whose law would apply?
 Would we argue that since the decedent died domiciled in a state which enforces oral contracts to make a will that the case is a false conflict?
 Cavers concludes that California law should apply thus denying the enforcement of the contract.
 His reasoning is most interesting:

-Surely the California statute is designed not merely to balk frauds and perjuries after the testator's death but also to exert pressure upon people to put their testamentary promises in signed writings, to discourage people from cherishing hopes, making plans, and taking action on the strength of oral promises of this sort.
-If these purposes are to be effectuated, the statute must have a present impact; the undertaking is born defective and remains so unless and until the promise is reduced to writing and signed or an estoppel is worked.

-How does one assess the above argument?
-Does it really make that much difference to California that this individual contract be denied enforcement?
+"Surely the California statute is designed not merely to balk frauds and perjuries after the testator's death but also to exert pressure upon people to put their testamentary promises in signed writings, to discourage people from cherishing hopes, making plans, and taking action on the strength of oral promises of this sort.
+If these purposes are to be effectuated, the statute must have a present impact; the undertaking is born defective and remains so unless and until the promise is reduced to writing and signed or an estoppel is worked.44 difference to California that this individual contract be denied enforcement?
 Will the impact on plans, hopes and expectations be altered throughout that great state simply because of the enforcement of this isolated contract?
-I think not.
-Yet, I believe Cavers to be correct.
+I think not, Yet, I believe Cavers to be correct.